 Encourage your teen to follow a healthy lifestyle.
 You may explain to them the importance of good habits.

-It’s rather typical for girls to have irregular periods in teens.
-It could simply be that their bodies are adjusting to the change during the initial years of menstruation, or there could be an underlying cause, such as stress, fluctuating hormone levels, weight, and certain drugs.
-Consult a gynecologist if your teen girl is experiencing severe cramps or stomach pain, bleeds between periods, has a period that lasts more than seven days, or has any other related concerns.
+Irregular period in teens is a common occurance.
+Menstrual cycle disturbances may be caused by bodily changes that occur during puberty and early years of menstruation or by underlying factors such as stress, hormonal fluctuations, weight changes, and certain drugs.
+Consult a gynecologist if your teen experiences severe menstrual cramps or menstrual pain, bleeds between periods, has a period that lasts more than seven days, or has any other related concerns.
 Some lifestyle adjustments, such as a nutritious diet, increased physical exercise, and maintaining a healthy weight, may benefit and reduce the occurance of menstrual cycle disorders in teenagers.

 Frequently Asked Questions